Trolling Tips For Bass Fishing

 Using a trolling motor on your boat can give you more control over your vessel and can help you to stay in one place when you’re on the water, which can be particularly useful if you’re on a lake or water with currents.

 Trolling motors can be used on a range of small fishing vessels, including kayaks and canoes.
-They can usually be dropped down and raised as required, meaning you can reduce the drag and make it easier to maneuver in the shallows, for example, if you’re in a kayak.
+They can usually be dropped down and raised as required, meaning you can reduce the drag and make it easier to maneuver in the shallows, for example, if you’re using an anglers kayak.

 Having a trolling motor attached to your vessel can let you maintain a more constant speed, especially if you’re in a yak or canoe.
 This can then let you move your line and lure through the water more effectively when trolling.